All Episodes

 Anyway, I'm getting some feedback here, guys.

-So getting but I agree with you totally.
+But I agree with you totally.

-I it's the only chance you have.
+It's the only chance you have.

-I mean, this is you know, I also think again, you know, I don't Republicans didn't keep their promises.
+I mean, this is, you know, I also think, again, you know, I don't, Republicans didn't keep their promises.

 If he did that alone, the country is infinitely better off than what Hillary Clinton would offer.